 Welcome!

-I am a full professor of Economics at the University of Hohenheim, a CEPR affiliate and a CESifo fellow.
+I am a full professor of Economics at the University of Hohenheim, where I hold the Chair of Public Economics.
+I am also an affiliated researcher at the Chr.
+Michelsen Institute Bergen as well as a CEPR affiliate and a CESifo fellow.

 Work in Progress